 Some plants also bloom during the summer months.

 These stems bear tiny stripped green and white flowers in color with no fragrance.

 Keep in mind zebra fasciata cactus can experience have a hard time breaking out into full bloom when it is grown indoors.

 They do well in medium to high light.
 Therefore, when grown as a houseplant, it is generally advisable to keep them near east or south windows that receive loads of natural light.

 During the summer, the ideal room temperatures for Haworthia fasciata ranges from 60° to 85° degrees Fahrenheit.
 They will tolerate high heat levels.

 Watering and Feeding

 During the summer, water the plant thoroughly, allowing the soil to dry out between watering sessions.
 Be careful to avoid overwatering and root rot.

-As these plants can store water in their leaves, reduce watering as the temperature starts to drop and allow the soil at the top to dry out.
+As these plants can store moisture in their leaves, reduce watering as the temperature starts to drop and allow the soil at the top to dry out.

 When zebra cactus is grown in a terrarium, only use fertilizer once every 4 – 6 months.

 Otherwise, applying diluted liquid fertilizer every 2 – 3 months is enough to provide these plants with the nutrients for proper health and growth.

 No need to fertilize the zebra plant during winter.
 Keep humidity low, around 10% or lower, at all times.

 Porous Soil & Transplanting

 Zebra fasciata grows best in a cactus potting mix with excellent drainage.

-A mixture of equal part perlite, potting soil, and sand is also a viable alternative.
+A mixture of equal part perlite, potting soil, and part sand is also a viable alternative.